 This means that it’s for your benefit to stop thinking that you can’t meditate for long.
 Instead, just be at peace at this moment, and in the next moment, and the next…..

-Every time you catch your monkey mind having a thought, don’t attach yourself to it, just let it pass through your mind like a cloud in the sky.
+You can do this every time you catch your monkey mind having a thought, by not attaching yourself to it, and instead just letting it pass through your mind like a cloud in the sky.
 Because the reality is that nothing lasts forever, and you will eventually become comfortable with your practice and begin looking forward to it….

 …..
 So, why don’t you begin believing this now?
 After all, it’s truer than the thoughts you are having that make you think you can’t meditate!

-Whatever we pay attention to grows stronger, and if we withdraw our attention away from that which we don’t want, it will grow weaker!
+Whatever you pay attention to grows stronger, and if you withdraw your attention away from that which you don’t want, it will grow weaker!

 Therefore, you will benefit when you begin placing your intention and attention on the fact that you can meditate, that you are meditating, and that you are getting better at meditating…..

-….
-And as you continue to practice, over the years, you will reach a state where “the meditative state” is a normal part of your waking life.
-It is here that you are at peace and are fully content with your life and the world at large.
+…. and as you continue to practice, over the years, you will reach a time when “the meditative state” becomes a normal part of your waking life.
+And it is in this state that you will find peace and become fully content with your life and the world at large.
 (Something to look forward to!)

 Possible Reasons Why You Think You Are Not Meditating For Long May Include:

-The problem is that our mind is not thinking the thoughts we want it to think, or slowing down to a relaxing speed.
+The problem you may have is that your mind is not thinking the thoughts you want it to think, or that it is not slowing down to a relaxing speed.

 So, you’ve been out all day, racing around to get 101 things done, and for this, your mind needed to be in hyper-drive mode.
-Now, you come home and sit to meditate, and it won’t slow down and think about gratitude, bliss, and peace…. what a surprise???
+Now, you come home and sit to meditate, and it won’t slow down and think about gratitude, bliss, and peace….
+Really, what a surprise!

 This is what your meditation practice is all about….
 Training your mind, which currently doesn’t know how to do things differently than you have been doing them until now.
 And this is a journey that takes time…. just like going to the gym and building muscles takes time, so does retraining your mind to behave differently.

 Relaxing does not come naturally to many people.
-Our bodies have memory and they behave in habitual ways.
-If our habit is always to be actively fidgeting around when not meditating, it’s going to continue to do the same when we meditate.
+Our bodies have memory and they behave in habitual ways, and if your habit is always to be actively fidgeting around, it’s going to continue to do the same when you try to meditate.

 It sometimes takes months or even years to overcome our habits, and this is to be expected.
 Why?
-Because it’s taken us all of our lives until now to create the habits we have and we cannot expect to break them overnight.
+Because it’s taken us all of our lives until now to create the habits we have…. and we cannot possibly expect to break them overnight.

 So give yourself a break.
-And if you feel agitated or uncomfortable, need to scratch an itch, just acknowledge the feeling and let it pass.
+And if you feel agitated, uncomfortable, or need to scratch an itch, just acknowledge the feeling and let it pass.
 You don’t need to respond to everything out of habit.
 Sure enough, another ‘disturbance” will present itself, and then another…. just let them go and return your attention to the thoughts floating through your mind, without judgment of them…

-Maybe you’ve eaten too much or are hungry before sitting to meditate… it’s a good idea to try and time your sessions so that your body is already feeling comfortable so that it is one less issue you ‘have to think about’ when you are meditating.
+Maybe you’ve eaten too much or are hungry before sitting to meditate… it’s a good idea to try and time your sessions for when your body is already feeling comfortable so that it is one less issue you ‘have to think about’ when you are meditating.

 Are you expecting to achieve enlightenment this week?
 Ummm….
 Slightly unrealistic, but not impossible!
 However, for the average human on the planet who is just beginning a meditation practice, it’s asking a bit much.

-Maybe you have heard that meditation is a good alternative to medication for anxiety or depression?
+Maybe you have heard that meditation is a good alternative to medication for anxiety or depression.
 Yes, in the medium to long term, the research shows that it definitely is… However, it’s not a great idea to throw your medication away and stop seeing your therapist after two sessions of meditation.

 While some short-term benefits of meditating will make you feel and think better, the sustained long-term benefits do require that you continue to practice regularly.

 Make sure you are getting enough sleep at night so you can remain alert during the day.
 Maybe you can meditate earlier in the day when you are still mentally alert and not prone to falling asleep.
 Choose a posture that is not too comfortable.
-A little stress kept in your body by sitting upright will cause you to focus instead of nodding off.
+A little stress kept in your body by sitting upright will cause you to focus instead of nodding off to sleep.